OmarVector/Tower-Madness/README.md

 To edit gameplay settting, just go to Assets -> Settings , where all scriptable objects are avaiable for editing.

 # Note
-For Enemy Wave Settings, only first element in the array will be taken in the account atm.
+- For Enemy Wave Settings, only first element in the array will be taken in the account atm.
+- Its advisable to build a rocket tower at beginning